AhmedNasser1010/OrderSync/docs/cashback-how-it-works.md

 The amount used is limited to the wallet balance and never makes an order totally free of charge (an order still has a minimum payable amount).

+Delivery fees are never covered by cash back — they always remain payable by the customer out of pocket.
+The wallet credit only ever applies to the food/items portion of the order.

 ---

 ## What Happens if an Order is Cancelled